WouterJansen/Telepresence_Robot/README.md

 # What can be found in this Git?
 This git has the source code for the 3 controllers.
 Input Controller(ControllerClient Package),the Embedded Controller(RaspBerryPiClient) and Motor Controller.
 The camera system has parts in both the input controller and the embedded controller.

+# Requirements
+* Oculus Runtime 0.7 or higher

 # Credits
 * Students: Wouter Jansen, Mats de Meyer, Ewoud Delabastita, Rens Baeyens, Dries Van Gestel